6 Approximate derivatives in Julia

 The choice of \(h\) in the derivative approximations above was done somewhat arbitrarily, with only the intuition that smaller \(h\)’s should produce more accurate approximations (which of course may be way off, as we are subtracting like-sized values in the derivative formula).
 Here we look a bit more closely at how to choose \(h\).

 As mentioned, with a bit of work from the second semester of calculus one can learn that the mathematical error in the forward difference quotient is “order \(h\)” whereas the mathematical error in the central difference quotient is “order \(h^2\).
-This means that as \(h\) gets small the approximation error in the first is a multple of \(h\), but for the second a multiple of \(h^2\) – a much smaller error in general.
+This means that as \(h\) gets small the approximation error in the first is a multiple of \(h\), but for the second a multiple of \(h^2\) – a much smaller error in general.

 However there is also error due to floating point approximation.
 Such error is different in that it gets bigger as \(h\) gets smaller.
 So one error gets bigger, the other gets smaller.
 So clearly if \(h\) gets too small, the floating point error will dominate and the overall error will not get smaller, rather larger.